The Finance Department:

 - Coordinates the City's budget process, Capital Improvement Plan, Tax Increment Financing, and Enterprise Zone credits

-Moody's issued their annual comment about the City of East Grand Forks on December 13, 2019.
+Moody's issued a comment about the City of East Grand Forks on December 13, 2019.
 This includes a profile of the city, a credit overview, and sector trends.
 The current rating for the City is Aa3.
 View the Moody's Investors Service Comment for all of the details.

 Notice of Minnesota Public Facilities Authority Financing for Improvements to the Wastewater System